Andresuito/Andresuito/README.md

 </div>

-### <div align="center">I'm Andresuito I am currently studying web application development.
-I know some programming languages and I'm expanding my knowledge about them...
-Mainly what I will publish on my website are web projects</div>
+### <div align="center">I'm Andresuito and I'm currently studying web application development.
+I know some programming languages and I am expanding my knowledge about them...
+Mainly what I'm going to publish on Github are projects</div>
 <br>

 - 🔭 I'm currently working on different projects of my own.